zzhang82/web422/notes/angular-routing-intro.md

 To summarize so far, routing is recognized in an app by the presence of the app routing module code, and some new code in the app module.

 To preview the rest of the procedure, here's what we must do:
-1. Planning your components and routes
+1. Plan your components and routes
 2. Add one or more components that will participate in routing
 3. In the HTML markup (i.e. the view code) of the component that will "host" the routed component, add a `<router-outlet>` element
 4. In the HTML markup of a navigation component (or any kind of component), use the `routerLink` attribute in the `<a>` element instead of the `href` attribute